When you find out about your infection,

 We recommend using alternative shopping methods such as online sales and delivery in a secure way, with the delivery person not entering your home and delivering the package to your front door.

 Here are some useful food / grocery delivery possiblities:

-WHEN IS THE END OF QUARANTINE?
+WHEN IS THE END OF ISOLATION?

 Monitor the situation in Slovenia and follow the measures and instructions of experts (competent institutions).

 If you become ill (cough, fever, shortness of breath), please: